vercel/next.js/readme.md

 - `onRouteChangeStart(url: string): void` &ndash; Called when a route starts to change.
 Defaults to `null`.
 - `onRouteChangeComplete(url: string): void` &ndash; Called when a route changed completely.
 Defaults to `null`.
 - `onRouteChangeError(err: Error & {cancelled: boolean}, url: string): void` &ndash; Called when an error occurs during a route change.
 Defaults to `null`.
+- `onAppUpdated(nextRoute: string)` - Fires when switching pages and there's a new version of the app.

 :information_source: _Here `url` is the URL shown in the browser.
 If you call `Router.push(url, as)` (or similar), the value of `url` will be the value of `as`._